snrism/containet/README.rst

         - source config/host2_tunrc

-Experiment 1 - Connect docker bridge and OVS bridge to connect containers hsoted in 2 hosts:
+Experiment 1 - Connect docker bridge and OVS bridge to connect containers hosted in 2 hosts:
 =======
     Use the below folder for this experiment:
         - cd tunnel_via_docker_and_ovs/